hazwf/PortfolioProjects/README.md

 [Link to project](https://github.com/hazwf/PortfolioProjects/tree/main/Hotel%20Revenue%20Analysis)

 Description:<br/>
-This project analyzes hotel bookings based on data from 2018 to 2020, focusing on cancellation patterns, annual revenue by hotel type, popular meal choices, and booking distribution by country and market segment.
-Additionally, it examines trends in room rates, guest repetition, and the impact of special requests on spending, offering insights into key booking and spending patterns.
+This project analyzes 2018-2020 hotel booking data, focusing on cancellation patterns, revenue by hotel type, popular meal choices, and booking distribution by country and market segment.
+It also examines room rate trends, guest repetition, and the impact of special requests on spending to uncover key booking and spending patterns.

 Key Features
-* Exploratory Data Analysis (EDA)
+* SQL based Exploratory Data Analysis (EDA)
 * Dashboard Creation

 ## 3) Machine Learning Models for Predicting Hotel Booking Cancellations and Demand